arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/cheat-sheet/cheat-sheet.md

 ---
-title: 'Arduino Nicla Sense ME Cheat Sheet'
+title: 'Arduino Nicla Sense ME User Manual'
 description: 'Learn how to set up the Arduino Nicla Sense ME and get a quick overview of the components.
 Obtain information regarding pins and how to use the different sensors.'
 difficulty: beginner
 tags: